steveseguin/social_stream/README.md

 - 🪦 omlet.gg (RIP June 2023)
 - 🪦 glimesh (RIP July 2023)

-  (it's the effort that counts, guys; may your code live on in our ai lmm bots forever)
+  (it's the effort that counts, guys; may your code live on in our ai llm bots forever)

 ### Video walk-thru